495-Labs-Projects/install_django_mongodb/README.md

 Now we will install Django, the Python package which allows us to create web applications with relative ease.
 The installation process for Django is relatively simple, because it only requires **pip**, the Python Package Installer, to install.

-**NOTE: For the following steps, if you got the correct version of Python to show from the command line by running the command `python3 --version`, please be sure to run `pip3` instead of `pip`!**
+**NOTE: For the following steps, if you got the correct version of Python to show from the command line by running the command `python3 --version`, please be sure to run `pip3` instead of `pip`!
+Same for using `python3` in place of `python`**

 1. Open Terminal or the command line
 2. run `pip install django`